tenox7/autosnap/README.md

 * If using BTRFS edit the script and specify mount point and snapshots directory.
 * Add crontab(5) entries for root.
 You can come up with any schedule you want.
 See examples below.

+Note, when running for the very first time, or first round of snapshots you will get errors because there is no oldest snapshot to delete or older snapshots to rename.
+Thats normal, just ignore.

 ## Example crontab(5) with 4 types

 ```